TeamLab Planets Review: Is It Worth It?

 I wore shorts to TeamLab Planets on a warm October day.

-You can also borrow shorts at TeamLab, but this would slow you down on arrival (important for the first slot).
+You can also borrow shorts at TeamLab, but this would slow you down on arrival (which is important for the first slot).

-We saw plenty of people wearing skirts, but the floors are mirrored in some areas, so your underwear may be visible—wearing shorts under a skirt is a good idea.
+We saw plenty of people wearing skirts, but in some areas the floors are mirrored, so your underwear may be visible—wearing shorts under a skirt is a good idea.

-Lockers are provided when you arrive; you must leave your shoes, bags, and jackets in them.
+Free lockers are provided outside the Water area.
+You must leave your shoes, bags, and jackets in them.

 The only things you can carry into the exhibition are cameras and phones.
 Tripods and selfie sticks are not allowed.